-Following the guidelines set out in article 11 of the Royal Decree on Doctorates RD99/2011, and as set out in article 23 of the Regulations on Official Doctoral Studies at the University of La Laguna, the supervision of theses and the monitoring of each doctoral student will be implemented taking into account the following considerations.
+Following the guidelines set out in Article 11 of the Doctoral Royal Decree RD99/2011, and as set out in Article 23 of the Official Doctoral Teaching Regulations of the University of La Laguna, thesis supervision and the monitoring of each doctoral student will be implemented taking into account the following considerations.

 Supervision of the PhD student

-(*) The programme provides for the participation of international experts in the monitoring committees which, on an annual basis, must issue the corresponding reports at the request of the Academic Committee of the programme to assess the progress of the Research Plan and the activities carried out by the doctoral students of the programme, their in-person participation in such sessions being subject to the availability and budgetary guidelines of the University of La Laguna.
-With regard to the participation of international experts in the thesis committees, it should be noted that art.
-25 of the Regulations for Official Doctoral Studies at the ULL establishes that, of the three expert members who make up the committee that will assess the doctoral thesis, two will be external to the University of La Laguna.
-Therefore, to the extent that the budgetary guidelines of the University of La Laguna allow it, the Coordination of the doctoral program will also promote the participation of international experts in the thesis committees (especially when national experts cannot be counted on) to promote the International Mentions in the doctoral degree contemplated in art.
-28 of the Regulations of Official Doctoral Studies of the University of La Laguna.
+(*) The program includes the participation of international experts in monitoring committees.
+These committees must issue annual reports at the request of the program's Academic Committee to assess progress in the Research Plan and the activities carried out by doctoral students.
+Their in-person participation in such sessions is subject to the availability and budgetary guidelines of the University of La Laguna.
+Regarding the participation of international experts in thesis examination panels, it should be noted that Article 25 of the Regulations for Official Doctoral Studies at the ULL establishes that, of the three regular expert members that make up the examination panel that will assess the doctoral thesis, two must be external to the University of La Laguna.
+Therefore, to the extent that the University of La Laguna's budgetary guidelines allow, the Doctoral Program Coordination will also promote the participation of international experts on the thesis committees (especially when national experts are unavailable) to promote the International Mentions in the doctoral degree, as provided for in Article 28 of the University of La Laguna's Official Doctoral Program Regulations.

 Commitment document